-- Clean Up – rake matted leaves so that the plants can take in sunlight.
-Fallen leaves and dead foliage can smother plants and foster disease - Remove debris
+- Clean up Debris – Rake leaves and any other debris so that the plants can take in sunlight.
+Fallen leaves and dead foliage can smother plants and cause issues.

-- Plant and Feed – apply fertilizer around trees, shrubs, and perennials
+- Plant and Feed – apply fertilizers around trees, shrubs, grass, and perennials.

-- Mulch – acts as a barrier so that it can keep the seeds of weeds at bay and helps retain more water for your plants.
+- Add Mulch – Mulch acts as a barrier so that it can keep the seeds of weeds at bay and helps retain more water for your plants.

 - Evaluate the health and appearance of shrubs, trees, and other plants

 It might feel like it’s a little too cold to be thinking about swimming in your pool.
 However, once the heat turns up, you’re going to want to hang out poolside, and the Windmill palm, with its compact form and resort-style features, looks absolutely stunning around pools.
 These smaller-sized fan palms are also one of the best choices for small gardens.
-These are tough and hardy palms – they are very cold hardy and drought tolerant once established.
+These are tough and hardy palms and are very cold-hardy and drought-tolerant once established.

-This is the “Mighty of Oak of the South,” so they are very hardy trees ideal for growing in the Houston area.
-People love them for many reasons - they can provide plenty of shade during our hot, scorching summer, can be planted in rows to create a natural privacy screen, and specimen trees are just begging to be climbed on and explored.
-They keep their dense, dark green foliage all year, and their thick, sturdy trunks and branches hold up well to environmental effects.
+This is the “Mighty Oak of the South,” so they are very hardy trees ideal for growing in the Central and Eastern areas of Texas.
+People love them for many reasons.
+They can provide plenty of shade during our hot, scorching summer, or they can be planted in rows to create a natural privacy screen.
+Live Oaks keep their dense, dark green foliage all year, and their thick, sturdy trunks and branches hold up well to environmental effects.
 These majestic trees are easy to maintain, just let them grow with little to no special care required.

 We love to plant this resort-style palm tree in any landscape as a tropical accent or as a focal point.
-People love them because they will rarely outgrow their space, and spotlighting can add an awesome effect against walls at night!
-These fan palms are also an excellent choice for poolside planting and can add tropical diversity to any Houston landscape.
+People love them because they will rarely outgrow their space, and spotlighting can add an impressive effect against walls at night!
+These fan palms are also an excellent choice for poolside planting and can add tropical diversity to any Texas landscape.

-These semi-evergreens are also known by the names Mexican Oak and White Oak, and these Texas natives are favorites around the Houston area.
-They can bring maximum shade coverage, and we like to plant them in front yards so that they can add plenty of curb appeal to the home and the community.
-They can also bring about a nice change of seasonal colors – the new growth of bronze to pinkish bronze colored leaves transition to a vibrant green color.
+These semi-evergreens are also known by the names Mexican Oak and White Oak, and these Texas natives are favorites around Texas.
+Monterrey Oaks can bring maximum shade coverage to its surrounding areas.
+We like to plant these oaks in front yards so that they can add plenty of curb appeal to the home and the community.
+They can also bring about a nice change of seasonal colors.
+The new growth of bronze to pinkish bronze-colored leaves transition to vibrant green color throughout the year.